 "We're always looking at the opportunity to preserve programs and to minimize costs," Gettysburg High School principal Mark Blanchard said.
 "That may have been an initial reason we took a look at it.
 But once we began exploring York-Adams, several things stuck out at us."

 One of those, he said, was the league's structure.
 Another was the involvement of its administrators, many of whom were present at York County Tech for Monday's meeting.

 The process to add Gettysburg moved swiftly, quicker than Blanchard said he expected.
 Gettysburg athletic director Carlos Wampler said the YAIAA expressed mutual interest a few days into January.
-By the month's midway point, the school received its acceptance.

 "As we moved into November and December, we started talking about budgets," Blanchard said.
 "The question always comes up: How do you maximize resources?

 "Budget reasons might have been the start of the discussion, but it wasn't the deciding factor."